AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ### About the render-notebooks.R script

 The `render-notebooks.R` script adds a `bibliography:` specification in the `.Rmd` header so all citations are automatically rendered.
+It also adds other components like CSS styling, a footer, and Google Analytics (these items are all hard-coded into the script).

 **Options:**
 - `--rmd`: provided by snakemake, the input `.Rmd` file to render.